-Marban Engineering Reserve Estimate Notes:
+Marban Alliance Reserve Estimate Notes:

-- The mineral reserve is estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), Estimation of Mineral Resources & Mineral Reserves Best Practice Guidelines (November 29, 2019) and CIM Definition Standards for Mineral Resources & Mineral Reserves, May 19th, 2014. - (2) The Qualified Person for the estimate is Mr. Carl Michaud, Eng.
+- The mineral reserve is estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), Estimation of Mineral Resources & Mineral Reserves Best Practice Guidelines (November 29, 2019) and CIM Definition Standards for Mineral Resources & Mineral Reserves, May 19th, 2014. - (2) The qualified person (within the meaning of NI 43-101) for the estimate is Mr. Carl Michaud, Eng.
 M.B.A., Vice President of Mining Engineering for GMS.
-The effective date of the estimate is August 17, 2022. - Mineral reserves are estimated for a long-term gold price of US\$1,600/oz. - Mineral reserve cut-off grade is 0.3 g/t Au for all materials. - (4) (5) (6) A dilution skin width of 1 metre was considered resulting in an average mining dilution of 5.4%. - The average strip ratio is 5.07:1. - Numbers may not add due to rounding. - Cautionary Statement: The reader is cautioned that, while there are no other known factors or issues that materially affect the mineral resource estimate, there are risks faced by mining projects in the province in terms of environmental, permitting, taxation, socio-economic, marketing, and political factors and additional risk factors as listed in the "Cautionary Note Regarding Forward-Looking Information" section below.
+The effective date of the estimate is August 17, 2022. - Mineral reserves are estimated for a long-term gold price of US\$1,600/oz. - Mineral reserve cut-off grade is 0.3 g/t Au for all materials. - (3) (4) (5) (6) (7) A dilution skin width of 1 metre was considered resulting in an average mining dilution of 5.4%. - The average strip ratio is 5.07:1. - Totals may not sum due to rounding. - Cautionary Statement: The reader is cautioned that, while there are no other known factors or issues that materially affect the mineral resource estimate, there are risks faced by mining projects in the province in terms of environmental, permitting, taxation, socio-economic, marketing, and political factors and additional risk factors as listed in the "Cautionary Note Regarding Forward-Looking Information" section below.